Bayesian inference for form-factor fits regulated by unitarity and analyticity: The fitting problem

 \section{The fitting problem}

-In this section we discuss our proposed method for determining the coefficients of the BGL expansion Eq.~\eqnref{eq:BGLparametrisation} without truncation errors from a finite set of input data.
+In this section we discuss our proposed method for determining the coefficients of the BGL expansion Eq.~\eqref{eq:BGLparametrisation} from a finite set of input data.
 In particular, we assume to have results for the form factors $f_+(q_i^2)$ for $N_+$ $q^2$ values ($i=0,1,2,\dots,N_+-1$) and $f_0(q_j^2)$ for $N_0$ $q^2$ values ($j=0,1,2,\dots,N_0-1$), respectively.
 We find it convenient to combine all data into a data vector

 The data is assumed to be correlated with known covariance matrix $C_{\bf f}$.

 While the fitting problem within the Bayesian framework is formally well defined with infinitely many fit parameters, truncating the expansion will be necessary in practice, and is, for a finite number of input data a requirement for a meaningful frequentist fit.
 As we will discuss below, the model and truncation independence can then still be demonstrated by showing the independence of the results of the chosen truncation as the truncation is gradually removed.
 For the following discussion we therefore truncate the BGL expansion after $K_X$ terms,